-- Assisting in actively seeking out and identifying the potential leaders of the parish and of other environments in the community, and encouraging the Cursillistas in the parish to befriend them and invite them to join a Group Reunion, or attend a Weekend (see following Section on Sponsorship). - Being sensitive to the desires of the Cursillistas of the parish to pray for needs as they arise. - Being open to Cursillo activity aimed at increasing the personal involvement of Christians in the Christian life and personal outreach to others in the power and love of Christ.
-This is Christian, apostolic action from which everyone in the parish and wider community can benefit, and in which everyone should be invited to participate.
-Such openness can enrich parish life by bringing Cursillo strengths right into the heart of the parish, and enables others to discover their potential for service. - Responding directly to requests for spiritual direction, or recommending good long-term spiritual directors (people with knowledge of the spiritual life, with training, with patience and love).
+- Being open to Cursillo activity aimed at increasing the personal involvement of Christians in the Christian life and personal outreach to others in the power and love of Christ.
+This is Christian apostolic action from which everyone in the parish and wider community can benefit, and in which everyone should be invited to participate.
+Such openness can enrich parish life by bring Cursillo strengths right into the heart of the parish and enables others to discover their potential for service. - Responding directly to requests for spiritual direction or recommending good long-term spiritual directors (people with knowledge of the spiritual life, with training, with patience and love).